brick182/colmaracademy/README.md

  - Intro to HTML
  - HTML Tags
- - Settiing Up A Text Editor
+ - Setting Up A Text Editor
  - Creating Your First Website
  - **Project: Travel Blog**
    - Implement an HTML page for your new blog site